yaakoubichaima/blog-app-frontend/README.md

 3/ Open a terminal in the root directory of the project and run 'npm install' to install the dependencies.

-4/ Run 'ng serve' to start the development server.
+4/ Run "ng serve" to start the development server.

 5/Navigate to http://localhost:4200/ in your browser to view the application.